ChaurasiyaChaitanya/git-tutorial/README.md

 # git-tutorial
-This is basic Git and GitHub learning Repository
+This is a Git and GitHub learning Repository